tbali0524/cgtest/README.md

 * You can either put your source files in _per-language_ directories, or you can structure them in a _per-puzzle (or per-puzzle-group)_ basis.
     * By default, all source code is expected to be in the respective `languageName/` directory, with the same name as the beginning of the test case input data file name.
     * If using _per-puzzle_ directories for the test cases, you must set the per-language `'sourcePath'` setting to `''` in the config file.)
+* If not provided via command-line, list the puzzle names in the config file either in the global `'puzzles'` section, or in a per-language `'includePuzzles'` list.
-* You can change the directory structure and the file naming conventions `CGTest` is using out of the box.
+* You can change the directory structure and the file naming conventions that `CGTest` is using out of the box.
 However, you will need to tweak the config file a bit to your liking.
 For more details, check out the comments in the sample config file.

 ### Important